Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

-for some constant $c_1>0$ independent of $n_Q$ and $n_P$. \end{theorem}
+for some constant $c>0$ independent of $n_Q$ and $n_P$. \end{theorem}

-Recognizing that the self-similar function space $\Pi(K,\beta,\alpha,\gamma, \kappa ,l_{0},b)$ is a subset of the general space $\Pi(K,\beta,\alpha,\gamma, \kappa )$, Theorem \ref{thm:lower-bound-adaptive} and \ref{thm:lower-bound} together demonstrates that the minimax regret under the self-similar condition is the same as that in the general case, and hence the self-similar condition does not reduce the complexity of the problem.
+Similar to Theorem~\ref{thm:lower-bound}, the infimum is taken over the class of admissible policies.
+Recognizing that the self-similar function space $\Pi(K,\beta,\alpha,\gamma, \kappa,l_{0},b)$ is a subset of the general space $\Pi(K,\beta,\alpha,\gamma, \kappa )$, Theorem \ref{thm:lower-bound-adaptive} and \ref{thm:lower-bound} together demonstrates that the minimax regret under the self-similar condition is the same as that in the general case.
+As a result, the self-similar condition does not reduce the complexity of the problem.